brandonscript/bootstrap-brandy/README.md

 The easiest way to get started is via [npm](npmjs.com).
 Currently this project is under heavy development, so you will need to point directly to the git repo when installing.

+(If you want to skip this part, just copy `/example` and customize it).

 1. Install [Grunt](http://gruntjs.com/), and be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.

-2. Create a new Node.js project folder  (or copy `/example`), then add the project:
+2. Create a new Node.js project folder and install the style guide core:

 	```bash
 	$ npm install brandonscript/bootstrap-based-style-guide --save